 To display locations on the Geospatial View, OWL requires either geographic coordinates (latitude and longitude) or address details such as Street, City, State, and ZIP code.

-Coordinate Mapping
+- Coordinate Mapping

-o If latitude and longitude are available in the data, OWL uses them directly to pinpoint the exact location on the map.
+- If latitude and longitude are available in the data, OWL uses them directly to pinpoint the exact location on the map.

-o If only address components are provided, OWL automatically geocodes the information— converting it into coordinates—to accurately map the location.
+- If only address components are provided, OWL automatically geocodes the information— converting it into coordinates—to accurately map the location.

-- One Identity may have multiple addresses.
+When you perform any type of Whooster product searches, if the search response contains address or geo coordinates for individual identity, then these details are automatically prepopulated on the geo- spatial view. - One Identity may have multiple addresses.
 By default, OWL shows the recent address of the identity on the geospatial map.
 If you want to see all the addresses on the geospatial map, you need to do the View all addresses search from identity.

 - Go to any identity on the geospatial map, click on the Spyglass icon.
 If the identity has multiple addresses, then the View All Addresses option will be visible to you.
 Click on it.
 You will see all the other addresses on the screen.
 This feature does not come with the Whooster Edition plan.